 - For wireless charging, the connection might be weak or non-existent.
 Remove a smartphone case, it might be obstructing the connection between two coils.

-Even if original and using identical connectors, the old charger might not be as powerful.
+Even if you are using the original and identical connectors, the old charger might not be as powerful.
 Also, the iPhone power adapter, wireless charger, or cable might be counterfeit.

 How to know if I can use an older original Apple charger?